A fourth moment phenomenon for asymptotic normality of monochromatic subgraphs: Abstract

 \section{Abstract}

 Given a graph sequence $\{G_n\}_{n\ge1}$ and a simple connected subgraph $H$, we denote by $T(H,G_n)$ the number of monochromatic copies of $H$ in a uniformly random vertex coloring of $G_n$ with $c \ge 2$ colors.
-In this article, we prove a central limit theorem for $T(H,G_n)$ with explicit error rates.
-The error rates arise from graph counts of collections formed by joining copies of $H$ that we call \textit{good joins}.
-Counts of good joins are closely related to the fourth moment of a normalized version of $T(H,G_{n})$, and that connection allows us to show a \textit{fourth moment phenomenon} for the central limit theorem.

-Precisely, for $c\ge 30$, we show that $T(H,G_n)$ (appropriately centered and rescaled) converges in distribution to $\mathcal{N}(0,1)$ whenever its fourth moment converges to 3 (the fourth moment of the standard normal distribution).
+We prove a central limit theorem for $T(H,G_n)$ (we denote the appropriately centered and rescaled statistic as $Z(H,G_{n})$) with explicit error rates.
+The error rates arise from graph counts of collections formed by joining copies of $H$ which we call \textit{good joins}.
+Good joins are closely related to the fourth moment of $Z(H,G_{n})$, which allows us to show a \textit{fourth moment phenomenon} for the central limit theorem.
+For $c\ge 30$, we show that $Z(H,G_n)$ converges in distribution to $\mathcal{N}(0,1)$ whenever its fourth moment converges to $3$.
 We show the convergence of the fourth moment is necessary to obtain a normal limit when $c\ge2$.
-The combination of these results implies that the fourth moment condition characterizes the limiting normal distribution of $T(H,G_n)$ for all subgraphs $H$, whenever $c\ge 30$.